andymwat/MP3ToWAV/README.md

 Open the solution in Visual Studio and build it.
 Adding the DLLs as references may be needed.
 To pack all of the DLLs into one file, use ILMerge.
 I prefer ILMerge-GUI.

 ### Todo:
-* Better error handling.
-Right now, a lot of things can cause the program to crash in a messy way.
-Don't try giving it anything besides an MP3.
+* Add a progress bar of some sort.